Reiten966/Polyformer/Build Guide/README.md

 Andromeda updates needs new assembly videos which is still in the works.

-Please refer to the CAD file for assembly and for the lengths of screws.
+Please refer to the Assembly Guides made by @lhong820#0249 for assembly.